lkodinsson/MARS/Fantasy/ItemCrafting.md

 ### Bulk Crafting

 Some items are cheap and easy enough to make that you may want to produce them in large quantities.
-In this case simply treat the combined value of those items as if they were a single item in terms of total cost and crafting difficulty.
-Items can only be crafted in bulk in this way if all items produced are exactly the same.
+Treat the combined value of those items as if they were a single item for determining total cost and crafting difficulty.
+Items can only be crafted in bulk if all items being produced are exactly the same.

-If partial progress on the bulk of items is enough to represent several complete items, treat those items as completed.
+If partial progress is enough to represent one or more complete items, treat those items as completed.
 This also means that fumbles can only cause you to lose progress only on the quantity of items still in progress.

 > ##### Bulk Crafting Example
-> ___
-> **Craft:** r12
->
-> **Intelligence:** r12+1
->
-> **Craft Check Roll:** r24+1
 > ___
 > **Item:** 5 Javelins
 >